-As the former home of the U.S. Department of Transportation headquarters, the David Nassif Building has held a commanding presence at the intersection of 7th & D Streets, SW for nearly four decades.
+As the former home of the U.S. Department of Transportation headquarters, the David Nassif Building has held a commanding presence at the intersection of 7th & D Streets, SW in Washington, D.C. for nearly four decades.
 The building is being dramatically reinvented as Constitution Center, a completely renovated property offering cutting-edge technology and security standards that exceed ISC Level IV.

 The Office of the Comptroller of the Currency (OCC) occupies 50% of the building’s first ten floors.
 OCC’s offices total nearly 640,000 ft² of renovated space that achieved Gold certification under LEED for Commercial Interiors (LEED-CI) version 3.0.